osakunta/mailing-list-sync/README.md

 Running
 -------
-The program can be run with the following command:
+The program can be run with one of the following command:

     python -m src
+    make run

-Tests are executed with:
+Tests are executed with one of the following:

     python -m unittest
+    make test